 While the number of patients waiting over 52 weeks showed an overall increase from June 2021 onwards, patients waiting over 65 weeks decreased.
 Between June 2021 and January 2023, patients waiting over 65 weeks dropped from 233,051 to 145,003.
 A similar trend was observed for patients waiting over 78 weeks.
 Barring an increase from June 2021 to September 2021, the number of patients waiting over 78 weeks decreased to 45,631 in January 2023.
 Considerably more improvement in reduction of long waits is needed for targets to be reached.

-The proportion of people starting consultant-led treatment within 18 weeks of a GP referral was consistently high following the introduction of the various referral to treatment (RTT) waiting time targets.
-The targets were that 90% of admitted patients and 95% of non-admitted patients should start treatment within 18 weeks of referral.
-For 'incomplete pathways', where patients have been referred but treatment has not yet started, the target was set at 92%.
-In June 2015 the admitted and non-admitted targets were abolished and the incomplete target became the sole measure of treatment waiting time performance.
+The proportion of patients who were either admitted for treatment, still waiting for treatment or a decision had been made that they did not require elective treatment within 18 weeks of a GP referral increased considerably between August 2007 and August 2008.
+During this time, performance targets were introduced for 90% of admitted patients and 95% of non-admitted patients to start treatment within 18 weeks of referral.
+For patients still waiting for treatment (the waiting list), the target was set at 92%.
+In June 2015, the admitted and non-admitted targets were abolished and the target for patients still waiting became the sole measure of treatment waiting time performance.

 About this data

-Once there has been a decision from a consultant that a patient needs treatment and they have been referred to a hospital, they are on the waiting list and the clock starts on their referral to treatment (RTT) waiting time.
-Their treatment pathway, or time on the waiting list, can end in one of two ways:
+Once there has been a decision from a consultant that a patient needs treatment and they have been referred to a hospital, they are on the waiting list and the clock starts on their referral-to-treatment waiting time.
+There are three different treatment pathways that are measured each month:

-For further guidance on RTT waiting times, please see the NHS England website.
+For further guidance on referral-to-treatment waiting times, please see the NHS England website.